jonlunsford/convert_font/README.md

 Convert the font at `/home/myproject/my_font_file.ttf` to the formats eot, woff, and svg.
 The converted fonts will be placed in `/home/Downloads/`.
 The downloaded .tar.gz files will NOT be cleaned up.

-The `convert` command tells `convert_font` to.... convert a font (redundant, I know).
+`convert` tells `convert_font` to.... convert a font (redundant, I know).

-The `-i` option is the input file, it must be an absolute path to your font file, ex. `-i /home/myproject/my_font_file.ttf`.
+`-i` is the absolute path to your font file, ex. `-i /home/myproject/my_font_file.ttf`.

-The `-f` option is a comma separated list of formats, ex. `-f eot,woff,svg`.
+`-f` is a comma separated list of formats, ex. `-f eot,woff,svg`.

-The `-d` option is the destination of the converted fonts, if ommited the current working directory is used, ex. `-d /home/Downloads/`.
+`-d` is the destination of the converted fonts, if ommited the current working directory is used, ex. `-d /home/Downloads/`.

-The `-c` option is a flag to NOT clean up the downloaded .tar.gz files, they are deleted by default after they are processed, ex. '-c false'
+`-c` is a flag to NOT clean up the downloaded .tar.gz files, ex. `-c false`

 ## Changelog